clipos/src_external_linux/README.md

   from corresponding upstream projects and thus only contain upstream work.
   They must be declared as **repo** metadata in `manifest/sources.xml` so that people can retrieve all of them using the **pull-upstream** recipe.
-Pushes to such branches obviously bypass Gerrit.
+Pushes to such branches obviously bypass Gerrit code reviews.
 - `feature/<name>` branches: those branches are either forked from `upstream/` branches or from `master`, and contain added work.
 They are merged into `master`.
 Any work being merged into `feature/` branches must have previously been validated.
-  If such a branch contains work that should ultimately be upstreamed, it is rebased on every new major kernel version to create a new `feature/` branch suffixed with this version, that will also be merged in `master`.
+  If such a branch contains work that should ultimately be upstreamed, it is rebased onto every new major kernel version to create a new `feature/` branch suffixed with this version, that will also be merged into `master`.
 If, on the contrary, a `feature/` branch contains work that is not intended for upstream, the new major kernel version (typically, tag v4.x) is merged into it, and the branch is then merged into `master`.